triton-inference-server/fil_backend/notebooks/README.md

 ## Run the Triton Inference Server container

 **Note:** Due to a bug in release 21.07, Triton's `model_analyzer` cannot be used with the FIL backend.
-If you wish to use the model analyzer, please use release 21.08 or later
+If you wish to use the model analyzer, please use release 21.08 or later.

 Before running the container, clone the repository and then run the container: